-9 - Grade separated connection from Harrison Street Trail to Big Papio/Keystone Trails

-This project would provide a grade separated connection from the trail on the south side of Harrison Street east of 66th Street, under Harrison and back up to the Big Papio Trail.
+Concept 4 9 - Grade Separated Connection from Harrison Street to Big Papio/Keystone Trails This project would provide a grade separated connection from Harrison Street to the Big Papio Trail.
+A sidewalk on the south side of the east of 66th Street, under Harrison and back up to the Big Papio Trail.
 A sidewalk on the north side of the existing bridge provides further connection to the Keystone Trail.
+This project would without a separate bridge over the West Papio Creek. --- ------------------ --

-10 - Portal Road crossing and West Papio Trail connection (Papio NRD NEAT project in planning)

-The project would connect the southern end of the Applewood Creek Trail across Portal Road using a RRFB or HAWK signal at 101st Street and connect to the West Papio Trail.
-Future road widening of Portal Road would be accounted for, and future projects would need to consider this crossing in their analysis.
+Concept 4 10 - Portal Road Crossing and West Papio Trail Connection (Papio NRD NEAT project in planning) The project would connect the south end of the Applewold Creek Trail across Portal Road using a RFB or HAWK signal at 101st Street and connect to the West Papio Trail.
+Future road widening of Portal Road would be accounted for, and future projects would need to consider this crossing in their analysis. --- ------------------ ---

-11 - Shared Use Trail along 92nd Ave and Robin Drive from Brentwood Drive to Giles Road

-This project would extend a shared use path or trail along 92nd Avenue from Brentwood Drive south to Robin Drive, and then south to Giles Road.
-A portion of this project is already trail-width, the rest of it is a sidewalk.
+Concept 4 11 - Shared Use Trail along 92nd Ave and Robin Drive from Brentwood Drive to Giles Road This project would extend a shared use path or trail along 92nd Avenue from Brentwood Drive south to Robin Drive, and then south to Giles Road.
+A portion of this project is already trail-width, the rest of it is a sidewalk. --- ------------------ --

-12 - Shared use path along Eastport Parkway from new West Papio Creek bridge

-This project is a shared use path adjacent to Eastport Parkway, or it could be a separated trail along the same corridor, from the new West Papio Bridge (Proposal 7) to the Nebraska Multi-Sport Complex.
+Concept 4 12 - Shared use path along Eastport Parkway from new West Papio Creek bridge This project is a shared use path adjacent to Eastport Parkway, or it could be a separated trail along the same corridor, from the new West Papio Bridge (Proposal 7) to the Nebraska Multi-Sport Complex. --- ------------------ --

-13 - Harrison Street Trail connection to Highland Drive

-This project would connect the on-street bike route through western La Vista (Proposal 28) to the shared use paths or trails along Eastport Parkway (Proposal 29) and places further to the east.
+Concept 4 13 - Harrison Street Trail connection to Highland Drive This project would connect the on-street bike route through western La Vista (Proposal 28) to the shared use paths or trails along Eastport Parkway (Proposal 29) and places further to the east. --- ------------------ --

-14 - Giles Road Trail (south side) and bridge to West Papio Trail

-This project would include a trail along the south side of Giles Road from 114th Street to the West Papio Trail, with a bridge over the West Papio Creek.
+Concept 4 14 - Giles Road Trail (south side) and bridge to West Papio Trail This project would include a trail along the south side of Giles Road from 114th Street to the West Papio Trail, with a bridge over the West Papio Creek. --- ------------------ --